 - Plan and implement personal and professional development strategies related to the hospitality industry.

-- Perform as an entry-level accommodation operations team member in both front and back of the house positions.
+- Perform as an entry-level accommodation operations team member in both front and back-of-the-house positions.

-- Perform as an entry-level food and beverage team member in both front and back of the house positions.
+- Perform as an entry-level food and beverage team member in both front and back-of-the-house positions.

 Note: Successful completion of this program is not a guarantee of admission to any other program, nor is it a requirement of any other program.